mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 :ref:`constants <protocol_constants>` in Tezos, which may differ between Mainnet and other :ref:`test networks<test-networks>`, you can use::

-   octez-client rpc get /chains/main/blocks/head/context/constants | jq
+   mavkit-client rpc get /chains/main/blocks/head/context/constants | jq
    {
      "proof_of_work_nonce_size": 8,
      "nonce_length": 32,